Website Linking, Framing, and Inlining

 Another interesting twist involving inlining has come with the advent of online image search engines.
 These problems arose when an image search engine would display the full images it found through its searches on its own webpage and not direct a user to the owner's page.
 A federal appeals court found that this practice amounted to copyright infringement.
 If an image search displays only a lower resolution, thumbnail-size image, however, the display would constitute a fair use of copyrighted materials and would be legal.

 General Rule: Ask Before You Use

-As a general rule, the simplest and easiest way to avoid legal problems associated with linking, framing and inlining is to ask for permission.
-Generally, permission is never necessary for a regular hyperlink (text link) to the homepage of another's website.
-When someone directs you to Google to run a search, this does not require permission.
-However, these types of links may require permission:
+As a general rule, the simplest way to avoid legal problems associated with linking, framing, and inlining is to ask for permission.
+Permission is rarely necessary for a regular hyperlink to the homepage of another's website, but these types of links may require permission:

 - Deep links that bypass a website's homepage and advertisements

 - Links that use trademarked images from the cite that is linked

 - Inline links that display only certain parts of another website, often images or graphics.